braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/fine_network_traffic_control.md

 ### Set request policy on startup

 These policies can be set at app startup time from the [`startWithApiKey:inApplication:withLaunchOptions:withAppboyOptions`][3] method.
-In the `appboyOptions` dictionary, set the `ABKRequestProcessingPolicyOptionKey` as shown below:
+In the `appboyOptions` dictionary, set the `ABKRequestProcessingPolicyOptionKey` as shown in the following code snippet:

 {% tabs %}
 {% tab OBJECTIVE-C %}